One of the massive expenses for college students is law books. So if you get the chance to sell law textbooks, don’t waste it.

-The company will give you an offer after your books pass the two factors.
+The company will offer you after your books pass the two factors.
 Half Price Books offer one of the best places to sell law books.

 When you enter your law textbook’s ISBN on Chegg, the website gives you instant access to numerous quotes for your books.

-When you’re satisfied with a quote, you can ship the textbook to the company for free.
+When satisfied with a quote, you can ship the textbook to the company for free.

-The company gives you the option to print your free shipping label from their website.
+The company allows you to print your free shipping label from their website.
 After, you can send your package to your local UPS store.

 According to Chegg, they promise to pay you as soon as possible.

 But with the shipping and processing, it is possible to get your money within 10 to 15 days.

 Yes.
 Whether you believe it or not, you can sell textbooks at Barnes & Noble.